BaltaiDaniel/Godot-Extra-Nodes/Readme.md

 ## Usage

-To use this template in an existing project, simply copy the `CUSTOM_NODES` folder to the root of your project folder.
+To use this template in an existing project, simply copy the `CUSTOM_NODES` directory to the root of your project directory.
 To use a custom node, simply instance it as a scene in the 2D editor.

 ## Features